skyscrapers/documentation/kubernetes/logging.md

 Loki comes with it's own query language, LogQL, for which you can find the documentation here: <https://grafana.com/docs/loki/latest/logql/>.

+> [!NOTE]
-**Note:** the default limit of log lines which Grafana will display is 1000 (with a max query size of 5000 records).
+> The default limit of log lines which Grafana will display is 1000 (with a max query size of 5000 records).
 This is the default limit and is in place to keep the Grafana resource footprint low.
 This is however a parameter and can be adjusted on a per-customer basis case.

 Because Loki is integrated into Grafana, you can also add log panels to your application-specific dashboards in Grafana.